SeaQL/seaql.github.io/Blog/blog/2022-10-31-whats-new-in-seaquery-0.27.0.md

 ## Drivers support

 We have reworked the way drivers work in SeaQuery: priori to `0.27.0`, users have to invoke the `sea_query_driver_*` macros.
 Now each driver `sqlx`, `postgres` & `rusqlite` has their own supporting crate, which integrates tightly with the corresponding libraries.
+Checkout our integration examples below for more details.

 [[#383](https://github.com/SeaQL/sea-query/issues/383)] Deprecate `sea-query-driver` in favour of `sea-query-binder`